eBuccaneer/node-rabbit-connector/README.md

   // if true, the the connector tries to connect to rabbitmq till the first connection is established
   reconnect: boolean = true;

-  // interval in milliseconds that indicates sleep time between connects
+  // interval in milliseconds that indicates sleep time between connects when first connecting
   reconnectInterval: number = 2000;

+  // maximum attempts to reconnect on start
+  reconnectTries: number = 2000;

   // the url for connecting to rabbitmq instance
   hostUrl: string = "amqp://localhost";